Scaling limit of random plane quadrangulations with a simple boundary, via restriction: Estimates from the bijective construction

 \subsection{Scaling limits and proofs}

 We are interested in the label processes: we set, for $s\in[0,1]$,

+We will also need the so-called \emph{contour process}, defined as follows.
+For $s\in[0,1]$, if the vertex~$v$ incident to the corner $c_{\lfloor (2m+p/2-1)s\rfloor}$ belongs to the $k$-th tree~$\tt$ of the labeled treed bridge, then

 We now set $m=n$, $p=3p_n$ and apply our observations to a random quadrangulation $\bq^\bullet=Q^{\bullet}_{n,3p_n}$.
 To keep track of this, we add a subscript~$n$ in the notation and possibly an~$\eps$ when the quantity depends on the restriction~$\ro$ (as~$i_{n,\eps}^-$ or~$\overline{\mathrm M}_{n,\eps}$ for instance).
 As the encoding of Section~\ref{secdefbij} is bijective, the labeled treed bridge corresponding to~$Q^{\bullet}_{n,3p_n}$ is uniformly distributed over those with~$3p_n/2$ trees and~$n$ edges.
-The scaling limit of this encoding object is studied in~\cite{BetQ}.
-We will only need the random processes of~\eqref{bln}, $J$ and~$T$, which we now denote by~$B_n$, $L_n$, $J_n$ and~$T_n$ in this probabilistic context.
+We will need the scaling limit of the random processes of~\eqref{bln} and~\eqref{Cn}, as well as of~$J$ and~$T$, which we now denote by~$B_n$, $L_n$, $C_n$, $J_n$ and~$T_n$ in this probabilistic context.
 By \cite[Propostion~7 \& Corollary~8]{BetQ}, the following joint convergence holds in distribution, for the uniform topology\footnote{In \cite{BetQ}, the topology considered needs to take into account processes defined on intervals with varying length.
 It specifies to the uniform topology when working on the fixed interval $[0,1]$.} on the space of bounded functions on~$[0,1]$,